mattcossins-arm/Arm-Developer-Labs-Staging/docs/_posts/2025-05-30-AI-Powered-Porting-Tool.md

 ## Description

-This project challenges students to build an intelligent automation tool for porting software packages — for use in domains such as [bioinformatic pipelines with Nextflow](https://github.com/arm-university/Arm-Projects-Labs/blob/main/PhD-Level/Bioinformatic-Pipeline-Analysis-INTERMEDIATE.md) or [statistics with R](https://github.com/arm-university/Arm-Projects-Labs/blob/main/PhD-Level/R-Arm-Community-Support-INTERMEDIATE.md).
+**Why this is important?**

-Although most top Bioconda packages now support Linux/Arm, there's still a significant gap for native macOS on Apple Silicon, where many packages default to emulated x86 environments.
-Similarly, for the R community, Windows-on-Arm support for community created packages is lacking with many packages unable to build due to issues such as x86-specific code.
+Bioconda is a specialized package repository for bioinformatics and genomics.
+Since 2020, there has been notable growth in multi-core Arm-based laptops and desktops, including the recent launch of Windows on Arm.
+In the coming years, Arm anticipates an increase in available OEM (original equipment manufacturer) devices.
+These machines facilitate the execution of computationally intensive bioinformatics and statistics tasks locally.
+Potential downstream applications include faster, more affordable diagnoses that can be conducted closer to hospital patients, exemplified by the pilot [ROBIN software](https://www.nottingham.ac.uk/news/genetic-brain-tumour-diagnosis).
+While many leading Bioconda packages now support Linux/Arm, there remains a gap in native macOS and Windows on Arm support, as numerous packages default to emulated x86 environments.
+Additionally, the R community faces challenges with Windows-on-Arm support for community-created packages, with many unable to build due to x86-specific code issues.

+**Project Summary**

+This project challenges you to build an intelligent automation tool for porting software packages — for use in domains such as [bioinformatic pipelines with Nextflow](https://github.com/arm-university/Arm-Developer-Labs/blob/main/Projects/Projects/Bioinformatic-Pipeline-Analysis.md) or [statistics with R](https://github.com/arm-university/Arm-Developer-Labs/blob/main/Projects/Projects/R-Arm-Community-Support.md).

 Given the large number of community packages, applying manual patches is not only time-consuming but also inefficient, as many involve similar, repetitive adjustments—highlighting the need for a scalable, automated solution.
 The goal is to build a sophisticated system (beyond simple shell scripts) that uses dependency graph analysis, machine learning, to: